This post is a sponsored by California Olive Ranch, a year long partner of Heartbeet Kitchen. And the only extra virgin olive oil I use.

 Side note on tortillas: I’ve recently fallen in love with those from Masienda.
 I’ve had a difficult time finding any that don’t have gums or stabilizers, until now!
 These are made from heirloom, non-gmo corn, lime, and water.
 That’s it.
 Fresh-pressed.
 And they’re soft as soft can be, with an earthy, nutty corn flavor that blooms when the tortillas are heated.

-Vegetarian Spring Tacos with White Beans, Red Potatoes, and Garlic Yogurt Sauce
+Vegetarian Potato Tacos with White Beans, Red Potatoes, and Garlic Yogurt Sauce

 - 2 cups diced red potatoes (about 2 medium sized potatoes)